 Getting a second opinion is very common.
 Yet some patients worry that their doctor will be offended if they ask for a second opinion.
 Usually the opposite is true.
 Most doctors welcome a second opinion.
 And many health insurance companies pay for a second opinion or even require them, particularly if a doctor recommends surgery.

 When talking with your doctor about getting a second opinion, it may be helpful to express that you’re satisfied with your care but want to be certain you’re as informed as possible about your treatment options.
-It’s best to involve your doctor in the process of getting a second opinion, because he or she will need to make your medical records (such as your test results and x-rays) available to the doctor giving the second opinion.
+It’s best to involve your doctor in the process of getting a second opinion, because they will need to make your medical records (such as your test results and x-rays) available to the doctor giving the second opinion.
 You may wish to bring a family member along for support when asking for a second opinion.

 If your doctor can’t suggest another specialist for a second opinion, many of the resources listed above for finding a doctor can help you find a specialist for a second opinion.
 You can also call NCI’s Cancer Information Service at 1-800-4-CANCER (1-800-422-6237) for guidance.

 Choosing a Treatment Facility

 As with choosing a doctor, your choice of facilities may be limited to those that take part in your health insurance plan.
 If you have already found a doctor for your cancer treatment, you may need to choose a treatment facility based on where your doctor practices.
 Or your doctor may be able to recommend a facility that provides quality care to meet your needs.

-Some questions to ask when considering a treatment facility are:
+Some examples of questions to ask when considering a treatment facility are below.